Leadership Communication Doctoral Students

 Below is a directory of students currently enrolled in the Leadership Communication Doctoral program at Kansas State University.
 Read on to learn more about their interests, research, and contact information.

-Current Work: Fort Riley and Military Student Services Coordinator for K-State Global Campus
+Current Work: Coordinator of Fort Riley and Military Student Services, K-State Global Campus

 As a member of both the academic and veteran communities, Dominic strives to be an effective change agent driving policy toward categorical and intersectional success in transition for military-connected students.
 The doctoral program is his vehicle for research and practice to improve institutional support for the military community by developing proactive, integrative processes and systems.
 As the parent of a soldier and grandparent to two young military children, his interests are not only to understand the past and improve the present, but to ensure generational engagement with higher learning supported by policy, provided with quality.